 Savvy marketers know it's rare to reel in customers at the first encounter with a brand.
-Winning people over takes time, thoughtful touchpoints, and a whole lot of trust.
-Fortunately, there's a strategy that includes all of these and more.
-It's called lifecycle marketing, and it's how companies attract and retain customers beyond that impulse purchase.
+From my own experience, winning people over takes time, thoughtful touchpoints, and a whole lot of trust — which is what makes lifecycle marketing so crucial.

 All businesses create their own unique lifecycle marketing strategy, but the purpose is the same: to engage customers, increase revenue, and grow a brand.

 Different from the buyer's journey or conversion funnel, lifecycle marketing considers a customer long after they make a purchase.
 The focus is to bring in buyers and turn them into loyal brand advocates.